DebabrataPal7/OCN/README.md

 Download from (https://hyperspectral.ee.uh.edu/?page_id=459)

 ## Source Code
-The codes for meta-training, fine-tuning and meta-testing on 4 benchmark HSI datasets are available in src folder.
+The codes for meta-training, fine-tuning and meta-testing on 4 benchmark HSI datasets are available in src folder with name as "OCN_<Dataset_name>".
 The code is configured for 3-way 5-shot open-set recognition.

 ## Outlier detection result